Where will I live?

 Will there be any discipleship training?

-The overall experience in Guatemala is aimed at transforming the heart, mind, and soul.
+The overall experience in the DR is aimed at transforming the heart, mind, and soul.
 We work on learning to thoughtfully recognize what God is trying to teach us in the midst of the cultural changes and different environments.
 You will meet regularly with a mentor.
 We also do a weekly Bible study, as well as target life and leadership skills for your future.

 What is Students International?